Jakob Meyer zum Hasen: Biography

 He was born in Basel as the son of a merchant.
 He used to change money in the House "To the Rabbit" (dt.
 Zum Hasen), which was situated at the location of the tower of the current town hall.
-From 1503 onwards he was accepted as a member several guilds, such as the guild of the Hausgenossen like all money changers, then also the one of the wine merchants and then the one of the locksmiths.
+From 1503 onwards he was accepted as a member of several guilds, such as the guild of the Hausgenossen (money changers), then also the guild of the wine merchants and then that of the locksmiths.
 By 1508 he was so rich that he purchased the Castle of Gross Gundeldingen in the suburbs of Basel.
 From 1510 and 1515 he was the Master of the Guild zu Hausgenossen.
-In 1515, the Grand Council of Basel cancelled the tradition according to which the mayor had to be of the local aristocracy. and Meyer became the mayor of Basel in 1516.
+In 1515, the Grand Council of Basel cancelled the tradition according to which the mayor had to be of the local aristocracy. and Meyer became, in 1516, the first mayor from a trade background.
 In the same year, he commissioned a double portrait with his second wife Dorothea Kannengießer from Hans Holbein the Younger.
 As the mayor of Basel, he sacked the castle of Pfeffingen.
 He remained the mayor of Basel until 1521, the year he was accused of receiving secret pensions from France.
-Von Hasen and six other grand councillors were expelled form the Grand Council following which he was imprisoned.
-After his release he re-entered the Grand Council of Basel, where he was a member of the Catholic Party.
+Von Hasen and six other grand councilors accused alongside him were expelled from the Grand Council following which he was imprisoned.
+After his release he was reinstated on the Grand Council after the charges were dropped, where he was a member of the council's pro-Catholic faction at a time of increased religious strife.
 In later years he went into voluntary exile to Freiburg im Breisgau, where he died in 1531.